-A recent report claimed that the upcoming iPhone 13 models will feature low earth orbit (LEO) satellite communication connectivity to allow users to make calls and send messages in areas without cellular coverage.
+A recent report claimed that the upcoming iPhone 13 models would feature low earth orbit (LEO) satellite communication connectivity, allowing users to make calls and send messages in areas without cellular coverage.

-However, now Mark Gurman in the “Power On” newsletter claimed that the satellite communications will be included, but only for handsets “in select markets.”
+However, in the “Power On” newsletter, Mark Gurman claimed that satellite communications will be included, but only for handsets “in select markets.”

 Specifically, Gurman says we should expect the new communication method to be used during emergencies and disasters – like plane crashes, reports iMore.

 Some mobile analysts and communication experts recently denied the speculation related to satellite communication connectivity for iPhone 13 series.